Dinah Shore

-Dinah Shore (born Frances Rose Shore; February 29, 1916 – February 24, 1994) was an American singer, actress, television personality, and the chart-topping female vocalist of the 1940s.
-She rose to prominence as a recording artist during the Big Band era.
+Dinah Shore (born Frances Rose Shore; February 29, 1916 – February 24, 1994) was an American singer, actress, television personality, author, and talk show host.
+Born in Winchester, Tennessee and raised in Nashville, Tennessee, she rose to prominence as a recording artist during the Big Band era.
 She achieved even greater success a decade later in television, mainly as the host of a series of variety programs sponsored by Chevrolet.
 After failing singing auditions for the bands of Benny Goodman, and both Jimmy and Tommy Dorsey, Shore struck out on her own.
 She became the first singer of her era to achieve huge solo success.
 She had a string of eighty charted popular hits, spanning from 1940 to 1957, and after appearing in a handful of feature films, she went on to a four-decade career in American television.
 She starred in her own music and variety shows from 1951 through 1963 and hosted two talk shows in the 1970s.
 TV Guide ranked her at number 16 on their list of the top 50 television stars of all time.
 Stylistically, Shore was compared to two singers who followed her in the mid-to-late 1940s and early 1950s, Jo Stafford and Patti Page.